salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 ## SWITCH CASE

-You use SWITCH CASE when you just want to match the variable contents to a specific value, like 'red'. *Switch, case* statements are best used when you have an exact value you want to matched, such as a word or a number.
+You use SWITCH, CASE statmements when you just want to match the variable contents to a specific value, like 'red'.
+In fact,  *SWITCH, CASE* statements are best used when you have an exact value you want matched, such as a word or a number.

 !!! abstract "Anatomy of a SWITCH CASE statement"